siangernlow/tp/docs/UserGuide.md

 * VirusTracker gives a warning if visits involve an infected/quarantined people visiting locations they should not.
 * Visits may be added by either using all indexes or all ids only.
 A mix of both is not allowed and will trigger a warning.
 * Date format should follow "yyyy-MM-dd", otherwise exceptions would be thrown.
+* Dates of the visit must not be after the current date.<br>
+  e.g. If today is 31 October 2020, you may set the date as 31 October 2020 or earlier, but not 1 November 2020.

 </div>